ToddLa/Haptic/README.md

+# Haptic

-# iOS and watchOS app to test Haptic feedback
+iOS and watchOS app to test Haptic feedback